Intentional leadership under pressure

 Narrative

-Leadership must define how the business actually works before others do.
+Leadership must define how the business actually works — clearly enough that the story holds as the process accelerates.

 Execution